 Number of Times Seen – 1 (1 Jun 2020)

-My Take on it – This is a film that I never even herd of before coming across the fact that Rob Reiner directed this film.
+My Take on it – This is a film that I had never heard of before accidentally coming across it yesterday.

 Check out my *updated* movie stats here